Life Science: Bottle Biology

 Bottle Biology uses recyclable containers as building blocks that can be put together to form any number of bottle systems to explore science, nature, and the environment.

-In Essential Science you are invited to choose from four Bottle Biology systems.
-Each has been designed to provide application and extension activities for the topics being addressed in the sequential pairs of sessions that compose the course.
+In Life Science you are invited to choose from four Bottle Biology systems.
+Each has been designed to provide applications and extension activities for the topics being addressed in the sequential pairs of sessions that compose the course.

 After that, you should select from the activities suggested for each system on this Web site.
 You can use our discussion board to share your experiences with your colleagues.
 We have also set up these same systems and done some of the suggested activities.
 You can track our progress and compare it to your own.